-Under category 1, all prospective subgrantees must have filed a pre-proposal for that area.
-Under category 2, the VCBB will accept additional priority broadband project full proposals(even from entities that did not file a pre-proposal for that area) but all prospective subgrantees with other last mile broadband deployment projects must have filed a pre-proposal for that area.
-Under category 3, any full proposals will be accepted from prospective subgrantees that did not file a pre-proposals for that area.
+Under category 1, no additional applicants will be accepted that did not file a preapplication for that area.
+Under category 2, additional priority broadband project applications will be accepted even without having filed a pre-application for that area, but no additional non-priority broadband projects will be accepted without having filed a pre-application for that area.
+Under category 3, any applications will be accepted without having filed a pre-application for that area.

-Determination of Final Project Areas:
+Determination of final project areas:

-In areas where no CUD has been formed, the prospective subgrantee may request as a part of its pre-proposal that the VCBB consider a deviation from the initial project area boundaries (defined in these areas as the boundaries of municipalities).
+In areas where no CUD has been formed, the prospective subgrantee may request as a part of its pre-proposal application that the VCBB consider a deviation from the initial project area boundaries, which are defined in these instances as the boundaries of municipalities.
 There are many instances in Vermont where existing network infrastructure is such that a town boundary is split between wire centers or other network infrastructure that delineates the area an existing provider currently serves.
-In these cases, the VCBB will accept pre-proposals that offer to serve only the portion of the town covered by the network infrastructure if the prospective subgrantee demonstrates that its proposal will further advance the state's universal service goals as expressed in both Vermont's Act 71 (2021) and the BEAD NOFO.
-In instances where applicants submit overlapping and conflicting requests in different pre-proposals, the VCBB will make a determination of final project areas based on which approach best advances Vermont's objective of reaching universal service.
+In these cases, the VCBB will accept pre-proposals that offer to serve only the portion of the town covered by the network infrastructure if the prospective subgrantee demonstrates that its proposal will further advance the state's universal service goals as expressed through Act 71.
+In instances where applicants submit overlapping and conflicting requests in different pre-proposals, the VCBB will make a determination of final project areas based on which approach best advances Vermont on its objective of reaching universal service.

-There may be rare cases within or outside a CUD where a prospective subgrantee identifies locations that more accurately belong in another project area and requests slight project area modifications to better help the Vermont achieve universal service.
-Under these extenuating circumstances, the prospective subgrantee should provide extensive justification in its pre-proposal, and the VCBB may choose to move those addresses to a different project area or create a new project area.
-Within a CUD, if the VCBB receives any priority broadband project pre-proposal that commits to serving every address, it will not consider any modification requests from other prospective subgrantees.
+Besides the scenario described above, there may be rare cases within a CUD or outside of a CUD where a prospective subgrantee identifies locations that more accurately belong in another project area due to extenuating circumstances and requests slight project area modifications to better help the Vermont achieve universal service.
+In these circumstances, the prospective subgrantee should provide extensive justification in its pre-application, and the VCBB may choose to move those addresses to a different project area or create a new project area.
+Within a CUD, if the VCBB receives any priority broadband project pre-applications that commit to serving every address, it will not consider any modification requests from other pre-applications.